 Businesses require an evolution in the system for reporting, facilitating and communicating mega-trends without the complexity and inadequacy of current reporting requirements.
 Currently, there are significant information gaps in reports, with the organizations such as the World Bank and IMF calling for a greater focus on aspects such as risk and future development.

-<IR> has been created to enhance accountability, stewardship and trust as well as to harness the information flow and transparency of business that technology has brought to the modern world.
+Integrated reporting has been created to enhance accountability, stewardship and trust as well as to harness the information flow and transparency of business that technology has brought to the modern world.
 Providing investors with the information they need to make more effective capital allocation decisions will facilitate better long-term investment returns.